syang-lab/layered_rendering_diffusion_model/README.md

-# layered rendering diffusion model
+# Layered Rendering Diffusion Model
 Unofficial implementation of the Layered Rendering Diffusion Model. \
 You can find the implementation in this Colab notebook: \
 https://drive.google.com/file/d/1zafIIvxUIHSQWbw7TCRzijPcGIiWqowR/view?usp=share_link